dafny-lang/dafny/docs/DafnyRef/Types.md

 ```dafny
 A * B == {}
 ```
-However, the disjointness operator is chaining, so `A !!
+However, the disjointness operator is chaining though in a slightly different way than other chaining operators:
+ `A !!
 B !!
 C !!
-D`
-means:
+D` means that `A`, `B`, `C` and `D` are all mutually disjoint, that is
 ```dafny
 A * B == {} && (A + B) * C == {} && (A + B + C) * D == {}
 ```